Disraeli (1921 film)

 Disraeli (1921) is an American silent historical drama film directed by Henry Kolker and starring George Arliss.
 This film features Arliss's portrayal of Benjamin Disraeli.
 He had played the same role in the play Disraeli in 1911.
 Arliss also reprised this role in the 1929 sound film Disraeli.

 A British film of the play, Disraeli, had been made in 1916 with the permission of the author Louis Napoleon Parker.
 Because of the production of the 1916 film angered Arliss while he was still performing the play on Broadway, Arliss later secured all screen rights to the play from its author Louis Napoleon Parker.
 The 1921 movie is the result of Arliss's use of his rights after his efforts and frustrations with Parker.

 Plot

-As described in a film magazine, Disraeli (Arliss), a middle class Jew, has become the British Prime Minister under Queen Victoria and incurs the enmity of nobles and racist snobs.
+As described in a film magazine, Disraeli, a middle class Jew, has become the British Prime Minister under Queen Victoria and incurs the enmity of nobles and racist snobs.
 He knows that Russia is angling through diplomacy and intrigue for possession of the Suez Canal and, realizing that unless Britain secures it, the strength of her empire will be lost.
 He plays a lone game for control of the canal and wins.
 In his final hour of honor at court, those who stood against him claim the honor of having helped him.